melowntech/workshop/tutorials/importobj.rst

-The VTS Browser JS is a JavaScript WebGL rendering engine used and developed by `Melown Technologies SE <http://melown.com>`__ as part of the VTS 3D Technology Stack.
+The VTS Browser JS is a JavaScript WebGL rendering engine used and developed by `Melown Technologies SE <http://melown.com>`__ as part of the VTS 3D Geospatial Software Stack.

 Embedding the browser
 ^^^^^^^^^^^^^^^^^^^^^